resistics/resistics/docs/source/advanced/remote-reference-with-config.rst

 The result here is not so good, but it has reduced the biasing in the dead band where previously phases were reaching 0.
 With extra work and configuration testing, this may be promising.

-For a last try, variable single site coherence thresholds could be used to limit the Remote data using the :meth:`~resistics.dataObjects.maskData.MaskData.addConstraintLevel` method of :class:`~resistics.dataObjects.maskData.MaskData`.
+For a last try, variable single site coherence thresholds could be used to limit the Remote data using the :meth:`~resistics.mask.data.MaskData.addConstraintLevel` method of :class:`~resistics.mask.data.MaskData`.
 An example and the result are provided below.

 .. literalinclude:: ../../../examples/advanced/remoteManualWindows.py
     :linenos: